mayelespino/mayelespino.github.io/docs/index.md

   </tr>
 </table>

+`Office of the CTO` : This team designs, promotes, implememts common solutions accross the Azure organization by collaborating with varios teams with in the organization.
  `Fleet management - Process engineering`: This team was created to find solve gaps in: Our processes and tools used to manage/track Azure's hardware assets around the world.
 My responsibilities  included:
 *  __Research, documentation and mapping of existing processes and data flows__
 *  __Designed and implementing solutions for__: